Duke-GCB/DukeDSClient/README.md

 ### Config file setup.
 DukeDSClient requires a config file containing an __agent_key__ and a __user_key__.
-There are two possible locations for configuration.
-There is a global configuration file at /etc/ddsclient.conf.
+DukeDSClient supports a global configuration file at /etc/ddsclient.conf.
-There is a user configuration file at ~/.ddsclient.
+DukeDSClient supports a user configuration file at ~/.ddsclient.
 Settings in the user configuration override those in the global configuration.

 #####  Follow these instructions to create a your __user_key__, and an __agent_key__: